YDK-Solutions/ydk/sdk/python/core/docsgen/getting_started.rst

 MacOS
 -----

-**Note:** Please do not use the homebrew version of python as it causes issues with installation of YDK packages.
-Please execute ``brew rm python python3`` to remove any homebrew python packages.

 It is required to install Xcode command line tools, `homebrew <http://brew.sh>`_ and the following homebrew packages on your system before installing YDK-Py.

 .. code-block:: sh